mehdi-farsi/impex/README.md

 If you want to add a new `FileLoader` (e.g `FileLoader::FileLoader::S3`), you can create a new class that inherits from `Impex::FileLoader::Base` and implements the instance method `#load` that returns an array of `Impex::File`.

-In order to ease the convertion of the CSV file to a format that is consumable by the `impex`, the project provides a `Impex::FileFormatter.build(INSTANCE_OF_FILE_CLASS)` method that takes an instance of the ruby `File` class anf returns a `Impex::File`.
+In order to ease the convertion of the CSV file to a format that is consumable by the `impex`, the project provides an `Impex::FileFormatter.build(INSTANCE_OF_FILE_CLASS)` method that takes an instance of the ruby `File` class anf returns an `Impex::File` instance.

 #### HistoryManager